-Newport’s picturesque marinas, stunning coastlines, Gilded Age mansions, Colonial architecture, and whimsical villages make it a popular East Coast vacation destination.
+Newport’s picturesque marinas, stunning coastlines, Gilded Age mansions, Colonial architecture, and whimsical streets make it a popular East Coast vacation destination.
 The coastal city is also a haven for wine lovers, with several local vineyards overlooking breathtaking acreage of conserved land.
 Whether you’re traveling with your significant other or a group, Newport makes for one of the best wine vacations on the East Coast with plenty to keep you busy.
 The best time to visit Newport’s wineries is during late spring and early autumn.

 Dahlonega Plateau, Georgia

 The Dahlonega Plateau region in Georgia is a newly recognized wine destination, with a well-established scenic wine trail along the Blue Ridge Mountains.
-The region features premier wineries, vineyards and tasting rooms with impressive panoramic views of green rolling hills and ancillary offers, including exquisite dining options, events, trails and live music.
+The region features premier wineries, vineyards, and tasting rooms with impressive panoramic views of green rolling hills and ancillary offers, including exquisite dining options, events, trails, and live music.
 Many of Georgia’s wineries provide lodging for guests on resort-like campuses with luxury amenities for a pleasurable wine-centered getaway.